Moon Rocks Addiction

 Very common within the rave scene and often glamorized in songs, the recreational use of moon rocks can leave you addicted and quickly spiraling out of control.
 That’s why it’s imperative that you learn about moon rocks addiction — and know that we’re here at 12 Keys Rehab to help you.

 Here at our Florida waterfront location, we actively and empathetically guide you through 12 Steps towards recovery from a moon rocks addiction to regain control of your life.
-Our compassionate, multidisciplinary treatment team is highly experienced in the field of moon rocks addiction, and 12 Keys Rehab is an enjoyable place for you to safety detox and rebuild your life.
+Our compassionate, multidisciplinary treatment team is highly experienced in the field of moon rocks addiction, and 12 Keys Rehab is an enjoyable place for you to safely detox and rebuild your life.

-What Are Moon Rocks?
+What Are the Types of Moon Rocks?

 The term moon rocks, or Moon Rock Molly, is used to refer to crystals of pure MDMA.
 It can also be used to describe a mixture of MDMA (Molly) that’s been cut with different amphetamines in order to get a better high.

 As a psychedelic and a stimulant, MDMA is an illegal drug that makes you feel energized and enhances your tactile (i.e. touch) experiences.
 It also has the ability to distort your perceptions.

 As the name suggests, the moon rocks drug generally comes in rock or crystal form, which is then crushed up and snorted.
 When you take this substance, the moon rocks’ drug effects begin to kick in after about 45 minutes, with their peak showing at around the two to three-hour mark.
 There is also a very euphoric effect that may make using the drug appealing.
 However, there’s also a comedown.

 Other Names for Moon Rocks